-In research from August 2017 appearing in the British journal of neurosurgery:
+In research from August 2017 appearing in the British Journal of Neurosurgery, surgeons said this:

 “Though different techniques have been successfully employed in the treatment of recurrent lumbar disc herniation, the one which should be considered most ideal has remained a controversy, (minimally invasive surgical techniques).”

-1 McClelland S, Goldstein JA.
+2 McClelland S, Goldstein JA.
 Minimally Invasive versus Open Spine Surgery: What Does the Best Evidence Tell Us?
 Journal of Neurosciences in Rural Practice.
-2017;8(2):194-198.[Pubmed]
+2017;8(2):194-198.[Google Scholar]